-The ATmega 2560 MCU contains a single 10 bit ADC with a maximum sampling frequency of 15kS/s at the maximum resolution.
+The ATmega 2560 mC contains a single 10 bit ADC with a maximum sampling freq. of 15kS/s at the maximum resolution.
 The sampling method used is the successive approximation.

-The MCU offers the possibility to select among 16 input analog pins.
-A pin is selected through a multiplexing process.
-Also, differential input voltages can be used on 4 independent differential channels.
+It offers the possibility to select among 16 input analog pins.
+A pin is selected through a demultiplexing process.
+Also differential input voltages can be used on 4 independent differential channels.
 A simplified schematic of the ADC is shown in figure 6: